Submissions

 These references are not archival and are therefore subject to change in any way and at any

 time.
-If it is essential to present them, they should be included in a numbered endnote and not
+If it is essential to present them, however these should be included in a numbered endnote

-Manuscripts may be submitted electronically by e-mail or via the internet.
-Manuscripts should
+Manuscripts can be submitted electronically by e-mail or via the internet.
+All manuscripts should

 be submitted in MS Word format.

-the status of your article on the website.
+this route will enable authors to track the status of their articles on the website.

 For inquiries contact Estelle.Botha@up.ac.za